-Internal stakeholders, such as teachers and supervisors, were engaged in a collaborative process where we identified problems and opportunities.
-We then innovated their approach to personalised care and created solutions they could own and implement.
+After the research was completed, we engaged internal stakeholders, such as teachers and supervisors, in a collaborative process where we jointly identified problems and opportunities.
+We then created a range of innovative solutions that rethink their approach to personalised care.
+Importantly we created solutions they could own and implement.

-The outcome of the programme is a series of recommendations for improving Josiah’s current processes and ideas for the future of the company.
-Accompanying these are implementation plans, service blueprints and a projected business impact of the recommendations.
+The outcome of the programme was a series of recommendations to improve Josiah’s current processes and longer-term ideas for the future of the company.
+Accompanying these recommendations, we fleshed out implementation plans, organised service blueprints, and projected business model impact.

 With effect from January 2017, many of the short to mid-term recommendations have been implemented.
-This resulted in a great reduction stress for the teachers and better care for the children.
-We are currently in talks with Josiah to help them deliver to their long-term goals.
+The results were a great reduction of stress for the teachers that resulted in better care for the children.
+We are currently in talks with Josiah to help them deliver to their longer-term goals.

 Status: Completed (July 2016 to November 2016)